Update: MetroHealth Changes Visitation Policies to Fight COVID-19

 - Obstetric patients may have one partner and one birth support person accompany them.

-- Patients who are under the age of 18 may be visited or accompanies by up to two parents or guardians.
+- Patients who are under the age of 18 may be visited or accompanied by up to two parents or guardians.

 - For the Nursery/Neonatal Intensive Care Unit, birth parent plus one significant other.